deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 The kids trotted out a series of vague comments like *‘pretty good’* or *‘yeah’* or whatever as they filed into the classroom and took their desks.
 This session was an all-human class: Letty had the mixed freshman group after lunch, which included a small cadre of ten’gewek on study-abroad for the end of the day.

 They would be helping with a trade skills workshop later in the year, too.
 The first part was getting used to their new bestest most breakable-est friends.
+Even with Heroes among them, very young ten'gewek were *something else.*

 Teenage performative indifference aside, the energy was pretty eager to learn.
 Letty prided herself that she taught an *interesting* history class, though she also had to admit that she was kinda helped by the subject matter.
-Lately, they’d been covering the stuff that had happened in living memory, the Igraen War and the founding of the United Peoples.
-Stuff half the class had been alive for, or at least in stasis.
+Lately, they’d been covering the stuff that had happened in living memory: the Igraen War and the founding of the United Peoples.
+Stuff which half the class had been alive for, or at least in stasis.

 It was sadly still all too easy to spot the pre-war kids from their post-war counterparts.
 Same subjective personal age, but there was a shroud of trauma hanging over the “older” kids she knew all too intimately.